jascarpentier/harbour/README.md

 ### MVP

 Users will be able to sign-up and log-in to the web application.
-Users will also be able to check-out their 'My Profile Page' and update or change information about themselves as well as delete their profile.

 Users will be able to leave a review and/or comment on Stays.

 ### POST MVP

 - Implementing the Google Maps API
 - Adding a quiz that will match users to a suggested stay if they don't know where they want to go
 - Implementing Host vs. Stayer status on users so that people can posts stays
+- Adding the My Profile section and having full CRUD on users

 ## User Stories
  * I'm a traveler that is tired of taking the 'tourist' route and want to find a unique place to stay during my travels.